Dayna-A/351-Project-2/README.md

 # Project 1 - System Simulation
-A project for CPSC 479 High Performance Computing at CSUF
+A project for CPSC 351 Operating Systems at CSUF

 ## Created by
 [Dayna Anderson](dayna.anderson@csu.fullerton.edu)